onecompiler/cheatsheets/cpp.md

 typedef unsigned int distance;  // typedef of int
 ```

+## STL (standard template library)

+The Standard Template Library (STL) is a set of C++ template classes to provide common programming data structures and functions such as lists, stacks, arrays, etc. It is a library of container classes, algorithms, and iterators.
+It is a generalized library and so, its components are parameterized.
+Working knowledge of template classes is a prerequisite for working with STL.

+STL has 4 components:

+### Algorithms
+*Containers
+*Functions
+*Iterators

+below are the few examples like vectors , stack , queue which are the part of c++ stl

 ## Vectors
 Vectors are same as dynamic arrays.
 They will be resized on element inseertions & deletions.